matthewcrews/ddd-with-fsharp/slides/index.md

 - Application of DDD with F# do a financial domain
 - Gotchas of DDD and overcoming them

----
+***

 ### Who am I?

 - Matthew Crews, Developer and Optimization Engineer
 - Favorite language is whatever solves the problem well (F#, C#, C++, SQL, VBA, whatever)
 - F# is my primary language but I still consider myself novice to Functional Programming
-- I like clear, robust, and elegant code (in that order)
+- I like clear, robust, and elegant code
 - Twitter: @McCrews
 - Website: matthewcrews.com

----
+***

 ## Domain Driven Design

+***

 ### Where does it come from?

 The term "Domain Driven Design" comes from Eric Evans.
 It was used in his book of the the same title.

-#### The idea is...

 - The focus of the project is on the Domain and the Domain Logic
 - The design of the solution should depend on the Domain Model
 - The Domain and Domain Logic are the result of intense collaboration between the Developer and the Domain Expert
 - The implementation for the Domain and Domain Logic is not just code but also documentation of how the process works

+***

+### The Goal

-- A Domain Expert should be able to look at the code and verify whether the logic is correct, even if they don't necessarily know the language
+A Domain Expert should be able to look at the code and verify whether the logic is correct, even if they don't necessarily know the language

 > "The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise."
 >> **Edsger Dijkstra**

----
+***

-### What's the high level idea?
+### What are the concepts

 - **Context:** The conceptual umbrella that everything falls under
 - **Domain:** Define a clear boundary for what the project or solution is about so that you can say "No" to everything not in that boundary
 - **Model:** The set of abstractions used to solve problems in the given Domain.
 This includes objects and functions.
 - **Ubiquitous Language:** The consistent way of describing objects and activities within the Context that is shared with the Developers and Domain Experts (What we have here is a failure to communicate)

----
+***

-### What are the tools of DDD?
+### What does that look like

-- **Entities:** An object which is identified by its identity. (i.e. Purchase Order Line, Customer, Sales Order Line...)
+- **Entities:** An object which is identified by its identity.
 - **Value Object:** An object which has value but no identity.
 Immutable by default.
-(Shipping Address)
-- **Aggregate:** A collection of Entities which are bound together and must be treated as a whole. (i.e. Purchase Order, Sales Order)
+- **Aggregate:** A collection of Entities which are bound together and must be treated as a whole.
-- **Domain Event** An event which the domain expert cares about. (i.e. Purchase Order Placed, Purchase Order Shipped, Sales Order Placed, ...)
+- **Domain Event** An event which the domain expert cares about.
-- **Service:** An operation that does not belong to any object. (i.e. Purchase Order Placement Service, Shipment Processing Service)
+- **Service:** An operation that does not belong to any object.
-- **Repository:** A method for retrieving Domain Objects which is storage method agnostic (SQL DB Client, Document Store Client)
+- **Repository:** A method for retrieving Domain Objects which is storage method agnostic
 - **Factory:** An object (or function) for creating Domain Objects which can be swapped out

----
+' Entity: Purchase Order Line, Customer, Sales Order Line ' Value Object: Shipping Address
+' Aggregate: Purchase Order, Sales Order
+' Domain Event: Purchase Order Placed, Purchase Order Shipped, Sales Order Placed ' Service: Purchase Order Placement Service, Shipment Processing Service ' Repository: SQL DB Client, Document Store Client

+***

 ### Why should I care?

 - By accurately modeling the domain, it is easier to discuss the solution with Domain Experts and Business Users
 - Helps with refactoring because the domain is more fully represented

----
+***

 ## F# and it's aptness for DDD

----
+***

 ### What is F#?